TrueBlocks/trueblocks-core/docs/content/chifra/admin.md

 toc: true
 ---
 <!-- markdownlint-disable MD033 MD036 MD041 -->
-The Admin gourp of commands allows you to query the status of the TrueBlocks system and manage various apects including the Unchained Index.
+The Admin group of commands allows you to query the status of the TrueBlocks system and manage various aspects including the Unchained Index.
 You may query the status; query for information about TrueBlocks caches; control the creation, sharing, and pinning of the Unchained Index; and even serve the data through an API.